Railgun-Community/cookbook/README.md

 `yarn test-fork` to run all tests, including Ganache Fork tests.

-These tests are currently in beta - there are a number of issues with test setup.
+These tests are currently in beta - there are a number of minor issues with test setup scripts.
+Note that the Ganache fork and setup scripts take about 40 sec to complete.

-If you see one of the following error messages, please run the test suite again:
+If you see one of the following error messages during the setup scripts, please run the test suite again:

 1. "socket hang up"
+2. "Error: cannot estimate gas; ..."
-2. "Error: RPC connection error."
+3. "Error: RPC connection error."